QIAGEN Silicon Valley

 QIAGEN Silicon Valley (formerly Ingenuity Systems) is a company based in Redwood City, California, USA, that develops software to analyze complex biological systems.
 QIAGEN Silicon Valley's first product, IPA, was introduced in 2003, and is used to help researchers analyze omics data and model biological systems.
-The software has been cited in thousands of scientific molecular biology publications and is one of several tools for systems biology researchers and bioinformaticians in drug discovery and institutional research.
+The software has been cited in scientific molecular biology publications and is a tool for systems biology researchers and bioinformaticians in drug discovery and institutional research.